crossplane/crossplane/design/design-doc-terraform-code-generation.md

 CLI interface.
 While it's intriguing to have a more generic interface and have the flexibility of changing the option we chose only at that level, that's usually not the case and much more than what interface exposes would get changed.
 So, we propose not to optimize for flexibility at this level.
-From provider maintainers' perspective, since the controller code won't be generated but imported commonly, change cost will be low already.
+The main reason to have this interface is to hide blocking operations.

 #### Reconciler